 Here’s another example of how ads performed in the News Feed versus Right Column.

-2. Men vs Women: Run more targeted ads by breaking out men and women.
+2. Men vs Women: Depending on your product or offer, consider running targeted ads by breaking out men and women.

 3. Geo-Targeting: You can also add/exclude locations from your campaigns to focus on your target market.